RedVoxInc/redvox-python-sdk/README.md

 * Update api900 file reader to truncate file timestamps instead of round
 * Update api900 to api1000 conversion to properly convert locations
 * Added functions to read api900 and api1000 data from common base directory
+* Use api900 to api1000 conversion method to put data from both formats into a DataWindow

 ### 3.0.0a22 (2021-1-5)